nutshellcrm/join-the-team/backend-questions-2021.md

 Below is a list of 8 questions that we ask all backend candidates to answer.
 These aren’t meant to be trick questions, and some are purposefully a bit opened ended to help orient a discussion during subsequent interviews.

-To help set expectations, we believe this should only under 2-3 hours to complete.
+To help set expectations, we believe this should take under 2-3 hours to complete.
 We understand that you have other responsibilities, so if you think you’ll need more than 3-4 days, just let us know when you expect to send a reply.

 You might find [gist.github.com](https://gist.github.com/) a convenient way to send us your work.